TootiFruti/wall-util/README.md

 1. You can also use "-save" flag, with this all the downloaded wallpapers will be saved in the specified wallpaper directory.
 2. You can use "-default" flag, with this you will not need to input anything, and defaults will be used which is blank for tag, resolution and random for sorting.

+-args 'tagnames1,tagnames2':'resolution1,resolution2':sorting
+If you want to pass the arguments from cli for the wallhaven search, you can add the arguments just like the above pattern.

 Example: wall-util -t 60 -d path/to/wall_dir/ -m wallhaven -save -default -w swww